ramawama/TripPrefVisualizer/README.md

 ```

-Here is a beetle! @beetle
+Here is a beetle for good luck!
 ```shell
   \         /
    `-.`-'.-'